f1nalspace/doxygeneditor/README.md

 # doxygeneditor
-A editor for editing & validating doxygen documentations written in C# based on Scintilla
+A visual tool for editing & validating doxygen documentations based on C# and Scintilla.NET.

 Its main purpose is helping you in writing & validating doxygen-based documentations for C/C++ projects.